dd9jn/rfc4880bis/rfc4880bis.md

 The version 4 format is similar to the version 3 format except for the absence of a validity period.
 This has been moved to the Signature packet.
-In addition, fingerprints of version 4 keys are calculated differently from version 3 keys, as described in the section "Enhanced Key Formats".
+In addition, fingerprints of version 4 keys are calculated differently from version 3 keys, as described {{enhanced-key-formats}}.

 A version 4 packet contains: